AndreaC-MSFT/MC4S-Labs/Industrial Process.md

 In this example we will calculate CO2 emissions based on the quantity of clinker used in the process.
 We will use the emission factor of 0.507 tons of CO2 per ton of clinker.

 > ### DISCLAIMER
-> The calculation methodology used in this article is intended as an example to the sole purpose to describe how technically configure Microsoft Sustainability Manager to implement emission calculation for industrial processes.
+> The calculation methodology used in this article is intended as an example with the sole purpose of describing how to technically configure Microsoft Sustainability Manager to implement emission calculation for industrial processes.
 It does NOT constitute functional guidance on how to calculate emissions for cement production.
 The emission factors included in this article are not guaranteed to be accurate or current.

 ### Step 1 - Industrial process types
-The first tep is adding the industrial process for which we want to calculate emissions to the `Industrial process types` table.
+The first step would be adding the industrial process for which we want to calculate emissions to the `Industrial process types` table.
 In our case, `Cement production` is already included out-of-the-box so we don't need to add it.
 Otherwise, we would go to `Settings` > `Reference data` > `Industrial process types` and add the name of our industrial process.

 ### Step 2 - Factor library